omeka/omeka-s-enduser/docs/modules/datavisualization.md

 The [Data Visualization module](https://omeka.org/s/modules/Datavis){target=_blank} allows site administrators to generate datasets and render diagrams that reflect the complexities of their collections.
 Once installed and activated on the Modules section of the admin dashboard, Data Visualization is managed on a site-by-site basis.
 You can add your data diagrams to site pages using page blocks.

+Some visualizations allow users to interact and navigate through to items or sets; others are static representations of site information.
+Some will require you to reformat or convert your metadata to make it readable by Data Visualization.

 ## Data visualizations by site
 A section for Data Visualization will appear in the menu for individual sites.
 Clicking this link will take you to a list of all visualizations created for the site.